 Much psychical research relies on minute effects and their statistical interpretation, sometimes making tiny punctures in the prevailing worldview.
 The evidence of Kluski (and quite a few others) tears that worldview apart.
 We may find the reports incredible but, perhaps, if we start asking what the world would have to be like for them to be true, we might at least learn where to look for clues to what might lie beyond.Weaver, Zofia.
 Other Realities?: The enigma of Franek Kluski’s mediumship .
 White Crow Productions Ltd. Kindle Edition.

-I am not interested in whether or not séance phenomena are indicators of spirits or are the products of living forces, but in the phenomena themselves and how they are produced– The kinds of phenomena that seem “magical,” that seem to defy the physical laws as we know them, which shake our sense of reality and may threaten our world-view so that they are difficult for people to accept.
+I am not interested in whether or not séance phenomena are indicators of spirits or are the products of living forces.
+I am more concerned with the phenomena themselves and how they are produced– The kinds of phenomena that seem “magical,” that seem to defy the physical laws as we know them, which shake our sense of reality and may threaten our world-view so that they are difficult for people to accept.

 Part of the difficulty is their rarity.
-The author of the very popular “Outlander” books, Diana Gabaldon, has her heroine discussing just this problem—“It isn’t a fact if you haven’t seen it?” — with a naturalist in VOYAGER.
+The author of the very popular “Outlander” books, Diana Gabaldon, has her heroine discussing just this problem with a naturalist in the book VOYAGER.
 She remarks that not everybody can perform these things, only certain people.
 The naturalist answers ironically, “If everyone can do it, it’s science.
 If only a few can then it’s witchcraft or superstition, or whatever you like to call it.”

 TO BE(LIEVE) OR NOT TO BE(LIEVE)

 Another problem in psi research has to do with attitudes or entrenched beliefs: